jun-xiao-mainlinestem/2026base/doc/configuration_guide.md

 Navigate to `src/robot-config.cpp` and locate the motor definitions.

 ### Step 2: Configure Motor Ports
-Find the motor definitions and update the port numbers:
+Find the motor definitions and update the port numbers and motor directions:

 ```cpp
 // Left side motors